amy-tabb/atabb-CV-public/README.md

 I added another template, but this one for a hypothetical person -- you're an early career professional, interested in research-type jobs and/or graduate school.
 I was helping a friend with his CV, and when looking for templates, I realized there weren't really good options out there.
 So I hacked together Igal Tabachnik's CV and added some items from mine.
 The result is `EarlyProfCVTemplate.tex`.

-For any of these templates, if you are a latex newbie, you can go to [overleaf](overleaf.com) and use a cloud-bases service to edit and compile the document.
+For any of these templates, if you are a latex newbie, you can go to [overleaf](overleaf.com) and use a cloud-based service to edit and compile the document.
 Create an account, create a blank document, and copy all of the text from a .tex file in, and try to compile.
 You should see the result on the right side of the screen.

 For local compilation (what I do), on Ubuntu:

 `sudo apt-get install texlive-full texlive-science texlive-fonts-extra texstudio`

 The last item is optional -- I like texstudio, others like texmaker.
 Experiment.
 Ok!
 Walk away, because this will take an age.
+(Technically, you may not need all of these packages, but this for sure will get you through scientific paper writing AND compiling this CV.)

 Then, open the `.tex` file of interest with texstudio, press F5 to compile.
 On the right side, you'll see the preview of the document, and in the directory where you have the `.tex` file, there will be a `.pdf` of your document.